 This fact has been apparent in the West for more than a century, and yet almost no philosophers have even tried to understand its implications.
 It has been apparent in Buddhism for much longer, but has also been firmly ignored by almost all Buddhist schools—who fear that if the supposed Law of Karma were challenged, the social order would collapse.

 This may be the reason Finding Our Sea-Legs makes so little reference to Buddhism.
 Buddhism, I think, has little to teach us about ethics.
 I am afraid that is probably a controversial statement; I may explain it elsewhere someday.
+[Update: Five years later, I have written a series of articles about this on another site.]
 In the meantime, I can say that the only Buddhist system I know of that explicitly admits the implications of emptiness for ethics—Dzogchen—has, as far as I know, no more to say on the subject.
 Dzogchen is the practice of Buddhas; and the actions of Buddhas are said to be perfectly spontaneous and perfectly appropriate—automatically.
 So they have no need of ethics.
 What about the rest of us?

 We do have ethics; and they cannot have a foundation.
 We wanted a foundation because we face ethical uncertainty, which is uncomfortable.
 We want to do better ethically.
 We know that we all sometimes fail through lack of ethical understanding or skill—lack of wisdom, as much as lack of will.